Facebook Instagram Pinterest Snapchat TikTok Tumblr Vimeo X YouTube

 This will allow you to arrive calm and on time.

 Take the time to review your checklist the day before the race.
-Prepare your things, check your equipment, and load everything into your bag or car.
-This eliminates the stress of last-minute forgetfulness and allows you to fully focus on your performance.
+Prepare your gear, check your equipment, and pack everything into your bag or car.
+This eliminates last-minute forgetfulness stress and allows you to fully focus on your performance.

 10. Relax the Day Before the Race